Inflectra/spira-documentation/docs/SpiraApps/Bdd.md

 ![Shows the following step description with @tags colored in red, "Scenario: ..." line bolded and colored in blue, Given/When/Then keywords bolded and colored green, "quoted strings" colored in bright cyan, and the comment line starting with # colored in gray: `@bdd @highlighting (new line) Scenario: BDD syntax highlighting is applied on saving a requirement step (new line) Given I have written a requirement step using BDD syntax using words like “Scenario:, Given, When, Then” (new line) When I save the requirement step (new line) Then I will see that the BDD highlighting has been applied automatically. (new line) # -describes feature requested by Customer A` ](img/bdd-highlight-example.png)

 ### Exporting from Details Pages
 If you can create documents, you can use the "BDD Actions" > "Export Feature" toolbar button to export the current artifact's steps or mitigations as a `.feature` file.
-You will be asked to name the feature file, and it will then be saved to Spira's document repository for that product (at the root level).
-The first line of the feature file will be the name of the artifact itself (e.g. the requirement name).
+The file will be saved to Spira's document repository for that product (at the root level).
+The filename itself and first line of the feature file will be the name of the artifact (e.g. the requirement name).

 Please note that a feature file is a plain text file.
 Indentation is preserved but all other formatting is removed (including images, tables, links).